OH Marijuana Cards - 2020

 Step 2 – Patients and caregivers will receive an email from the Ohio Medical Marijuana Control Program with a link to login and complete the application.
 You will then have to pay an yearly registration fee of $50.
 The fee is reduced to $25 for veterans and patients on federal disability programs.

-Step 4 – Go to a local dispensary when they open.
+Step 4 – Go to a local dispensary to buy medical marijuana THC and CBD products.
 You must show them your Ohio Marijuana Patient Registry Card and photo ID must be presented as well at the dispensary.

 The card is good for one year from the last day of the month of registration.